Hvad er FN’s Global Compact?

 Will I automatically join if I am part of GCDK’s SBTi peer learning group?

 No – your company will need to formally apply to become part of the program whether or not you are a part of our Science Based Targets peer learning group.

 I have very little experience and knowledge about climate action – can I still participate?

-Does my company have to be part of the Global Compact to participate?
+Does my company have to be part of the UN Global Compact to participate?

-Yes, your company or organization has to be a part of the UN Global Compact and a local member of Global Compact Network Denmark or of one of the other local networks in the Nordic region (Finland, Norway or Sweden).
+Yes, your company has to be part of the UN Global Compact and a local member of Global Compact Network Denmark or of one of the other local networks in the Nordic region (Finland, Norway or Sweden).

 Young SDG Innovators Programme